mindspore-ai/docs/docs/mindspore/source_en/faq/feature_advice.md

 ## Q: What is the relationship between MindSpore and ModelArts?
 Can we use MindSpore in ModelArts?

-A: ModelArts is Huawei public cloud online training and inference platform, and MindSpore is Huawei deep learning framework.
+A: ModelArts is Huawei public cloud online training and inference platform, and MindSpore is Huawei AI framework.

 <br/>